pedromsantos/ts-kata/src/10_Tennis/README.md

 #### Improve readability

 1. Tackle clutter by
-   - Formatting the code, a simple and very effective technique.
+   - Formatting the code, a simple and very effective technique
-     - Format consistently and don’t force the reader to waste timed due to inconsistent formatting.
+     - Format consistently and don’t force the reader to waste timed due to inconsistent formatting
-   - Renaming bad names on variables, arguments, instance variables, methods, and classes.
+   - Renaming bad names on variables, arguments, instance variables, methods, and classes
-   - Renaming abbreviations to make them explicit.
+   - Renaming abbreviations to make them explicit
 2. Tackle Comments and Dead Code by
    - Deleting useless comments
    - Deleting useful comments by extracting a method named after them
+   - Deleting dead code
-   - Deleting dead code.
-Don’t make the reader waste time trying to figure out code that is not in use anymore
+     - Don’t make the reader waste time trying to figure out code that is not in use anymore
 3. Tackle implicit knowledge by
    - Extracting constants from magic numbers and strings
    - Extracting complex conditional expressions